sosiristseng/sosiristseng.github.io/docs/code/julia/setup-julia.md

 export JULIA_PROJECT=@.
 ```

-!!! info
+> [!INFO]

-    `IJulia.jl`, the Julia kernel for Jupyter notebooks, sets `JULIA_PROJECT=@.` by default.
+> `IJulia.jl`, the Julia kernel for Jupyter notebooks, sets `JULIA_PROJECT=@.` by default.
 Thus, Jupyter notebooks load their local Julia environments automatically.

-!!! warning
+> [!WARNING]

-    Loading local environments unconditionally is unsafe in untrusted sources, as shown in [Nefarious.jl](https://github.com/StefanKarpinski/Nefarious.jl).
-That is why Julia doesn't run `julia --project=@.` by default.
+> Loading local environments unconditionally is unsafe for untrusted sources, as shown in [Nefarious.jl](https://github.com/StefanKarpinski/Nefarious.jl).
+> That is why Julia does not run `julia --project=@.` by default.

 ### Fully utilize CPU threads